andbanman/mist/USERGUIDE.rst

 ::

     import libmist
-    search = libsearch.Mist()
+    search = libmist.Mist()
     search.measure = "SymmetricDelta"

-The appropriate measure depends on the data and what question you are trying to answer.
+The appropriate measure depends on the data and the question you are trying to answer.
 Currently, there are two measures available: Joint Entropy and Symmetric Delta.

 Joint Entropy
 ^^^^^^^^^^^^^